The Art of War

 It is also a good idea to use the momentum indicator in conjunction with a 100 or 200 period moving average.
 You should buy and sell in the direction of the MA trend, as you can see in the EURUSD H1 chart below:

-I have plotted each of these 4 red arrows to point out when momentum had reached relative low points (bottoms) and turned upwards in the direction of the main trend established by the 100 period moving average.
+There are plotted 4 red arrows each to point out when momentum had reached relative low points (bottoms) and turned upwards in the direction of the main trend established by the 100 period moving average.
 If you had missed getting on board the MA direction when the price crossed above it, the bottoms of the momentum become nice alternative entry points.

 3. Momentum as a Leading Indicator (Divergence).